• Skip to main content

 Oral Cancer Agent Factors

-- Nutritional agent: Deficiency of protein, folic acid deficiency, increased consumption of red chilly, deficiency of vitamin A and B, etc.
+• Nutritional agent: Deficiency of protein, folic acid deficiency, increased consumption of red chili, deficiency of vitamin A and B, etc.

 Oral Cancer Host Factors

-- Age: Prevalence of cancer rise with age above 50 years.
+• Age: The Prevalence of cancer rises with age above 50 years.

-- Sex: There is sex difference in prevalence of cancer, e.g. cancer of lip is more common in women; cancer of tongue and buccal mucosa is more common in males.
+• Sex: There is a sex difference in the prevalence of cancer, for example, cancer of the lip is more common in women; cancer of the tongue and buccal mucosa is more common in males.

-- Race: White fair complexion individual have an excessive incidence of cancer of skin up to face and neck.
+• Race: White, fair-complexioned individuals have an excessive incidence of cancer of the skin on to face and neck.

-- Hereditary: Genetic influence has been suspected in causation of cancer.
+• Hereditary: Genetic influence has been suspected in the causation of cancer.

-- Occupation: Occupational carcinogens posses a great threatto man in various industry.
-High incidence of cancer has been noticed in textile workers.
+• Occupation: Occupational carcinogens pose a great threat to humans in various industries.
+A high incidence of cancer has been noticed in textile workers.

-- Socioeconomical status: Majority of patients with oral cancer belongs to socioeconomic group.
+• Socioeconomic status: The Majority of patients with oral cancer belong to a socioeconomic group.

 Read And Learn More: Public Health Dentistry Question And Answers